-Tip 1: Advanced booking will get you cheaper tickets
+Tip 1: Book in advance to get cheaper tickets

-Travelling by train to Cardiff can be made cheaper by buying your train tickets in advance.
-It is possible to get these up to 12 weeks ahead of departure when rail companies release tickets.
-Availability depends on demand and can sell out quickly.
-If you can't book that far in advance it is sometimes still possible to get advance tickets up to 1hr before departure.
-Check details with the train companies you are using to get further information.
+Travelling by train to Cardiff can be cheaper when you buy your tickets in advance.
+It is possible to purchase advance fares up to 12 weeks before your train departs.
+Availability depends on demand, advance tickets can sell out quickly.
+If you can't book in advance, it is possible to book advance fares up to one hour before your train leaves..

 Although Cardiff is known for being an industrial city, it has significantly changed in the last few decades.
-Today, Cardiff has gained popularity among tourists from around the world, thanks mainly to its lively modern vibe amidst a culturally rich city.
-Every weekend, thousands of revellers flock to the city’s thriving pubs and bars and swarms of shoppers hit its booming shopping centres.
-In fact, Cardiff has been hailed as one of the top 10 shopping destinations in the UK.
+Today, Cardiff is popular among tourists worldwide, thanks to its lively modern vibe amidst a culturally rich city.
+Every weekend, thousands of revellers flock to the city’s thriving pubs and bars, and swarms of shoppers hit the booming shopping centres.
+Cardiff has been hailed as one of the top 10 shopping destinations in the UK.

-If you use Split My Fare it will make your journey to Cardiff train station cheaper as unlike many other companies we do not charge a booking fee or charge for use of credit cards.
-We only take 10% of any saving you make by us splitting your ticket for you.
-If we can't make a split saving we don't charge a fee.
-We are a National Rail Accredited Retailer with purchase protection built-in so are to be trusted.
+Unlike many other companies, we do not charge a booking fee or for using credit cards.
+We only take 10% of any saving you make with us by splitting your ticket.
+If we don't make you a split saving, we won't charge a fee.

-Sadly trains are sometimes late and you could find your travel to Cardiff delayed.
-If this happens you can get compensation directly from you Train Operating Company by using the Delay Repay scheme.
-Sometimes you are entitled to a full refund or you may get a partial refund even if the delay is as low as 15 minutes.
-You will need to check with the specific train operator to find out whether your fare is eligible.
+Unfortunately, you might find that your train to Cardiff is delayed.
+If this is the case, you can get compensation directly from the Train Operating Company using the Delay Repay scheme.
+You may be entitled to a full or partial refund on any delay over 15 minutes.
+Check with the train operator to find out their refund policy.

-The Cardiff Central railway station is the major hub for transport services in Cardiff and an ideal starting point when exploring the city since it is close to most of the main attractions in the city centre.
-Much of the inter-city travel goes through the Cardiff Central station while the Cardiff Queen Street station is the hub for the city’s Valley Line services, connecting the city to the commuter towns and suburbs.
+Cardiff Central railway station is the major transport hub in Cardiff and an ideal starting point when exploring the city; it is close to most of the city centre's main attractions.
+Most inter-city travel goes through Cardiff Central station.
+Cardiff Queen Street station is the base for Valley Line services, connecting the city to the commuter towns and suburbs.

-Tip 5: Always book together if travelling in a group
+Tip 5: Always book together when travelling in a group

-Cardiff Castle is one of the most famous landmarks in the city.
-This lavish fort is built upon a foundation that’s based upon a Roman fort.
-During the 19th century, the castle was the residence of the Marquis of Bute.
-In the middle of the castle is the Norman fort.
-Another fairy tale castle in Cardiff is the Castell Coch, which is perched beautifully on a hill that overlooks the main gateway to the valleys in the city’s outskirts.
+Cardiff Castle is one of the most famous landmarks in the city, built on a Roman fort's foundation.
+During the 19th century, the castle was the residence of the Marquis of Bute; in the middle, you can find the Norman fort.
+Castell Coch is another castle you can find in Cardiff, perched beautifully on a hill that overlooks the main gateway to the city’s outskirts' valleys.

-Tip 6: Make sure a return is cheaper than 2 singles
+Tip 6: Check if a return is cheaper than two singles

 Tip 7: Use a slower train for cheaper travel

 The Wales Millennium Centre is an outstanding piece of modern architecture that opened in 2004.
-This futuristic arts venue provides an iconic venue for operas, dances, and West End musical performances.
-If you fancy a stroll through a park, check out Bute Park, a collection of different parks in Cardiff that stretches continuously towards the edge of the city.
-For those who want to get a taste of Cardiff’s history, visit the National Museum of Cardiff, which is dedicated to Wales’ national history and arts and housed in a neoclassical building.
+The centre is an iconic, futuristic venue for operas, dances, and musicals.
+If you fancy a walk, try Bute Park, a collection of Cardiff Parks that stretches towards the city.
+If you want to take in some history, visit the National Museum of Cardiff, dedicated to Wales’ national history and arts and housed in a neoclassical building.

-Tip 9: Invest in a Railcard if you travel regularly
+Tip 9: Buy a Railcard if you travel regularly

-Most railcards are only £30 a year and some are even cheaper at £70 for three years.
+Most railcards are £30 a year, some are even cheaper at £70 for three years.

-If you're travelling as a pair, the Two Together Railcard means you can save 1/3 on most tickets.
+If you often travel as a couple, the Two Together Railcard will save you 1/3 on most tickets.

-The Senior Railcard, available for those over 60 provides 1/3 off most tickets but is slightly cheaper, with a 3-year card available for just £70!
+The Senior Railcard, for over 60s gives 1/3 off most tickets, a 3-year card costs just £70.

-For Disabled Passengers, you can purchase a Disabled Persons card for just £20 a year, again getting 1/3 off your tickets.
+Disabled Passengers can purchase a Disabled Person's card for just £20 a year, getting 1/3 off tickets.

-If you would like more information on these Railcards, you find this on the Railcard website or buy tickets at any National Rail Ticket Office.
+You can find more information on the Railcard website.
+Railcards are on sale at any National Rail Ticket Office.